Many pet owners, especially the tech-savvy ones, are increasingly embracing investing in a wireless electric dog fence to keep their dogs safe.

 Are wireless electric dog fences effective?

-A wireless electric fence is capable of safely keeping your dog inside your yard without the need to build a physical barricade or fence.
-Furthermore, with this type of fence, the dog won’t even be tempted to leap over the fence.
+A wireless electric fence can safely keep your dog inside your yard without the need to build a physical barricade or fence.
+Once trained, your dog won’t be tempted to leap over the fence.
 The safe zone covers a very high vertical limit.

 Is a wireless electric fence safe for all dogs?